Saqlain-Shadab/MarketBasketAnalysis/README.md

 <div align="center">

-# 🧺 Market Basket Analysis
+## 🧺 Market Basket Analysis

 </div>

 **📌 Project Overview**
-This project applies the **Apriori algorithm** to identify frequent itemsets and generate **association rules** from transaction data.
+This project is Association Analysis with **Apriori algorithm** to identify frequent itemsets and generate **association rules** from transaction data.
 The goal is to help businesses understand customer buying habits and optimize product placement, bundling, and cross-selling strategies.

 ---
 **🎯 Objectives**